kKadoca/flutter-animation/README.md

-# testing_flutter
+# testing_flutter_animations

-A new Flutter project.
+A new Flutter project about animations.

 ## Getting Started